frankaemika/docs/source/control_parameters.rst

 Recommended conditions should be fulfilled to ensure optimal operation of the robot.
 If necessary conditions are not met then the motion will be aborted.

+The final robot trajectory is the result of processing the user-specified trajectory ensuring that recommended conditions are fulfilled.
+As long as necessary conditions conditions are met, the robot will try to follow the user-provided trajectory but it will only match the final trajectory if it also fulfills recommended conditions.
-Robot's trajectory before and after user specified trajectory complies with recommended conditions.
-Robot puts the user specified trajectory in between and makes an overall trajectory out of it.
-Therefore, for example, if the first point of the user defined joint trajectory is very different from :math:`q_{start}` a velocity limits violation error will abort the motion.
+If the necessary conditions are violated, an error will abort the motion: if, for instance, the first point of the user defined joint trajectory is very different from :math:`q_{start}` a velocity limits violation error will abort the motion.

 .. hint::